Published by Indian Anthropological Association.

 Frequency: Twice per year

 Electronic access: Archive of Indian Anthropologist is available electronically on JSTOR

-The Indian Anthropologist carries articles, book reviews and editorial correspondence pertaining to all branches of Anthropology
+The journal Indian Anthropologist carries articles, book reviews and editorial correspondence pertaining to all branches of Anthropology

 A paper should not be more than 5000 words excluding notes and references.

 Notes and references should appear at the end of the paper.
 Notes should contain more than just bibliographical references.
 Within the text, notes should be indicated in superscript.

 An abstract of 100-150 words along with 5 keywords should precede the article.